madhur/madhur.github.com/_posts/2013-11-05-makingmostdatadirectory.markdown

 ---

-Jekyll 1.3.0 comes with exiciting new features especially the use of \_data directories.
-The ***\_data*** directory is very useful in cases where you want to store metadata related to your site or blog and want to load it in runtime.
-Earlier people used to put this in \_config.yml which was kind of a hack.
+Jekyll 1.3.0 comes with exciting new features especially the use of `\_data` directories.
+The `\_data` directory is very useful in cases where you want to store metadata related to your site or blog and want to load it in runtime.
+Earlier people used to put this in `\_config.yml` which was kind of a hack.

 ##How can you make most out of \_data directory ?##

+If you've a file `trucks.yaml` under `\_data`, then you can access it with
+{% highlight text %}
+{% raw %}
+{% for truck in site.data.trucks %}
+{% endraw %}
+{% endhighlight %}

-If you've a file trucks.yaml under \_data/, then you can access it with **{ for truck in site.data.trucks }**.
-So you can have members.yaml, projects.yaml, products.yaml under \_data, and access them respectively as site.data.members, site.data.projects and site.data.products.
+So you can have `members.yaml, projects.yaml, products.yaml` under `\_data`, and access them respectively as

+{% highlight text %}
+{% raw %}
+site.data.members
+site.data.projects
+site.data.products
+{% endraw %}
+{% endhighlight %}

-For instance, this current site itself makes use of \_data directory extensively.
+For instance, this current site itself makes use of `\_data` directory extensively.
 Have a look at [Projects](/projects) section.

-The entire left navigation of [Projects](/projects) section is driven dynamically through a simple YAML file in \_data directory, which is [projects.yaml](https://github.com/madhur/madhur.github.com/blob/source/_data/projects.yaml) and looks like:
+The entire left navigation of [Projects](/projects) section is driven dynamically through a simple YAML file in `\_data` directory, which is [`projects.yaml`](https://github.com/madhur/madhur.github.com/blob/source/_data/projects.yaml) and looks like:

 {% highlight yaml %}
 ---